seven days and six nights in the Pearl of the Caribbean

 - Breakfast in hotel.
 (Included)

 - Traveling back through Old Havana you will visit Centro Cultural Antiguos Almacenes de Depósito San José, a giant craft market offering some of the most favored objects of Havana: garish-colored paintings by local artists, guayaberas (short-sleeve, open-neck Cuban shirts), sculptures, leather, jewelry, and various trinkets & gadgets bearing the image of Che Guevara The souvenirs here are high quality, which is why you will see as many locals as tourists among the shoppers.
 The metal-framed structure itself, an old, fully renovated maritime warehouse, very retro and Art Deco, is worth the visit alone.
-(Included)
+(Optional)

 - Return to hotel